"""A class for manipulating time series based on measurements at

 # convert to datetime if the times are datetimes

-full_window = float(window_size)
+full_window = window_size * 1.0

 half_window = full_window / 2

-if isinstance(start, datetime.datetime) and not isinstance(
+if isinstance(start, datetime.date) and not isinstance(

 full_window, datetime.timedelta